martenframework/marten/docs/docs/handlers-and-http/generic-handlers.md

 To do so, it is necessary:

-* to specify the schema class to use to validate the incoming POST data through the use of the `#schema` class method
+* to specify the schema class to use to validate the incoming POST data through the use of the `#schema` macro
 * to specify the template to render by using the `#template_name` class method: this template will likely generate an HTML form
 * to specify the route to redirect to when the schema is valid via the `#success_route_name` class method

 For example: